Home page About us and contact Store: buy books, old maps and more Membership

 This is the definitive guide to Islingtons streets, buildings and open spaces, by former Islington librarian Eric A Willats FLA.
 It has been made available by Islington Local History Centre the document includes requests for updates.

 The LMA holds an enormous range of documents, photographs, images, maps, films and books about London.
 It is free to search its archives.
 Some of its pictures can be seen on its Flickr pages at https://www.flickr.com/photos/londonmetropolitanarchives

 It also runs sessions on using the archives and researching family history.

-You can contact our volunteer researcher Michael Reading and other society members through our journal; email editor Christy Lawrance on christy [at] islingtonhistory [dot] org [dot] uk.
-Enquiries are also published in our journal (back copies at www.clcomms.com/iahs) in case society members can help.
+You can contact our volunteer researchers Michael Reading and Zena Sullivan; email Zena Sullivan on ask-iahs [at] islingtonhistory [dot] org [dot] uk.
+Enquiries are also published in our journal (back copies at www.clcomms.com/iahs) as society members can sometimes help.

 You are also welcome to post questions and pictures on our Facebook group at www.facebook.com/groups/islingtonhistory.

 Local history within London